-Additional revenue and earnings growth remains a priority for the Company, but at a measured pace that will not otherwise impede the long term profitability and continuation of regular dividend payments.
-We expect future growth to be driven by targeted partner hires as we seek to continue to build our practice and functional offerings across geographies in United States, Canada and Europe.
+After a strong fiscal 2018, we see positive market activity across all regions continuing into fiscal 2019.
+More aggressive partner headcount and revenue growth are top Company priorities in the coming year.
+Although such growth could dampen short-term profit margins, we expect it to maximize long-term profitability while still allowing for the continuation of regular dividend payments.
+We expect future growth to remain driven by targeted partner hires as we seek to continue to build our practice and functional offerings across geographies in the United States, Canada and Europe.
 As appropriate, we will review acquisition opportunities.